Karyolysis: Enzymes

 As nucleic acids are dismantled, proteases begin to act on structural proteins.
 Cathepsins are released from damaged lysosomes, while calpains and other cytoplasmic proteases are activated by calcium influx.
 These enzymes degrade nuclear proteins such as histones, lamins, and scaffold components, dismantling the nuclear framework and facilitating chromatin dissolution.

-inally, lysozymes, which usually function in immune defense by degrading bacterial walls and cellular debris, contribute by breaking down nuclear-associated proteins.
+Finally, lysozymes, which usually function in immune defense by degrading bacterial walls and cellular debris, contribute by breaking down nuclear-associated proteins.
 Their activity also enhances the effectiveness of DNases and RNases, reinforcing the progressive disintegration of nuclear material.
 Together, these enzyme systems drive the complete dissolution of the nucleus characteristic of karyolysis.

-Mechanisms of Karyolysis
+Mechanisms of karyolysis

 Mechanisms of these enzymatic reactions often link to lysosomal membrane permeabilization (LMP).
 LMP occurs under stressed conditions, releasing hydrolytic enzymes from the internal portion of the lysosome into the cytosol.
 Various factors, such as oxidative stress, exposure to lysosomotropic agents, or the action of specific lipids, can spur LMP.
 Once hydrolytic enzymes–DNases, RNases, and proteases–are freed from lysosomes, they translocate to the nucleus.
 Without lysosomal sequestration, the active enzymes can unintentionally and chaotically degrade nuclear components.
 In conjunction with other karyolytic mechanisms, the concerted action of these enzymes causes the nucleus to lose structural integrity and staining properties, a hallmark of karyolysis in microscopy.

 Specifically, it is DNA cleavage, in which DNases cut chromatin into smaller fragments until eventually reducing it to mononucleotides or oligonucleotides, contributing to the "ghost" nucleus appearance since degraded DNA is no longer detectable with basic dyes.
 Another case is proteases, which target histones for degradation; histones function to bind and protect DNA, so degradation augments DNases enzymatic attack due to the lack of histone protection.
 Additionally, proteins like nuclear lamins–typically providing structural support to the nuclear envelope–are degrading, contributing to the disintegration of the nuclear structure.
 Finally, RNases target ribosomal (rRNA) and messenger RNA (mRNA) within the nucleus in RNA degradation, completing the dissolution of nuclear contents.
 While the mechanisms above reflect the general sequence of events making up karyolysis, these enzymatic reactions are dynamic and interdependent, with many processes occurring concurrently.
 The release of lysosomal enzymes occurs first and triggers multiple enzymatic reactions due to the chaotic release of typically contained enzymes.
 DNases and RNases act on DNA and RNA contemporaneously, while proteases also work to degrade histones and other structural proteins.